 In 2004, Singapore Technologies Aerospace began delivery of 20 refurbished UH-1Hs to the Philippines.
 It appears these machines featured modest updates, including cockpit lighting compatible with NVGs.

 * The US Marine Corps has kept their UH-1N Hueys up-to-date, adding countermeasures such as infrared jammers and chaff-flare dispensers, forward-looking infrared (FLIR) turrets in the nose, a cable cutter above the cockpit, new armament fits, and revised avionics.
-The service has now obtained an updated variant of the Huey, the "UH-1Y Super Huey " AKA "Venom", based on the UH-1N, intended to extend the service life of the UH-1Ns, since many are about two-thirds of the way through their 10,000-hour design life, and to improve payload and performance.
+The service has now obtained an updated variant of the Huey, the "UH-1Y Super Huey " AKA "Venom", based on the UH-1N, intended to extend the service life of the UH-1Ns, and to improve payload and performance.
 The upgrade fit included:

 The UH-1Y was stretched to accommodate the new hardware and preserve their center of balance.
 The Super Huey had 800 kilograms (1,760 kilograms) more payload capacity, and a top speed of 295 KPH (185 MPH) compared to a previous top speed of 200 KPH (125 MPH).

 * Hueys have been used for a number of research programs.
 One UH-1A was modified by Bell as a flying laboratory for new sensor and instrument configurations, and designated the "Research Helicopter 2 (RH-2)".